dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/access.md

 </VersionBlock>

-Note, once you define `access`, re-run a production job to apply the change.
+After you define `access`, rerun a production job to apply the change.

 ## Definition
 The access level of the model you are declaring properties for.